Top 5 This Week

 Royal Ontario Museum

-The ROM (Royal Ontario Museum) is one of the largest museums in North America — a collection of over 13 million objects covering natural history and world cultures under one roof.
+The ROM (Royal Ontario Museum) is one of the largest museums in North America — a collection of more than 18 million objects covering natural history and world cultures under one roof.
 The dinosaur galleries (including several T. rex specimens) are among the finest in the world.
-The Samuel European Galleries (medieval armor, decorative arts, Old Masters paintings), the Chinese collections, the Egyptian and Nubian galleries, and the Natural History galleries housing a massive blue whale skeleton are all excellent.
+The Samuel European Galleries (medieval armour, decorative arts, Old Masters paintings), the Chinese collections, the Egyptian and Nubian galleries, and the Natural History galleries housing a massive blue whale skeleton are all worth lingering over.
 The Michael Lee-Chin Crystal extension — a dramatic series of prismatic crystalline forms that explode through the Victorian and Edwardian main building — is by Daniel Libeskind and worth seeing for the architecture alone.

 Toronto Islands